charliepark/classy-css/README.md

   * %title-default{…}
   * .title-of-page{(extend title-default)…}
   * .title-of-section{(extend title-default)…}
 5. DOM elements that are affected by JS can also have a .js-... class, but if possible, use data-attributes instead of classes.
+More on this soon.

 The main thing you'll see when you write Classy CSS is — surprise — there are lots of classes.
 A good shorthand: "Everything that deserves styling deserves a class.
 Nothing deserves more than one class."